 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-pregnancy smoothie in jar with pink straw
+blueberry pregnancy smoothie in glass with pink straw.

 Favorite Pregnancy Smoothie

 Stay nourished during pregnancy with an easy Pregnancy Smoothie.
-This is an easy way to get a dose of veggies, protein, healthy fats, iron, and Vitamin C–all in a really yummy (and low acid) smoothie!
+This is an easy way to get a dose of veggies, protein, healthy fats, iron, and vitamin C—all in a really yummy (and low-acid) smoothie!
 This is best consumed right away.

 5 from 3 votes